Reclaiming Your Relationship: 6 Ways to Be Intimate After Having a Baby

 • Have Fun: This might be the most important way to improve your sexual relationship with your husband after baby–try to kick back and enjoy yourself.
 Making love to your partner shouldn’t be a chore; make sure you’re both having fun while you’re at it.

 We can’t deny our relationships will look different once kids are in the picture.
 That doesn’t mean that they have to be bad.
 In fact, as we become parents, our intimate connections with our partners can become even deeper and more enjoyable than before.
 If we allow them to, that is.
+Sometimes we have to seek new ways to be intimate after having a baby, and that’s ok!

 Remember that your relationship after baby is valuable and WORTH the effort of getting back to a level of intimacy that is comfortable to you both.